sabil05/IaC/README.md

 # IaC for Design Pattern.

-In this design pattern we will be deploying a Bastion Host, Virtual Machine's along with Naginx and MySQL databse behind load balancer.
+In this design pattern we will be deploying 3 Tier application.
+Which incldes Bastion Host, Virtual Machine's along with Naginx and MySQL databse behind load balancer.
+Enabaling the monitoring for performace metric such as CPU utilization and it will send an email once alert trigger.

 ## Conceputual Diagram.